pr1kol2005/algorithms-3rd-term/README.md

-## Homework for algorithms and data structures course completed in the 3rd semester.
+# Homework for Algorithms and Data Structures course completed in the 3rd semester

 | Contest | Contents |
 | ------- | ------- |